 - Second party submits: Platform B sends an instruction with the same

 trade_reference.
-KeyStone finds the matching pending instruction. - Automatic matching: KeyStone validates that both instructions are compatible and creates a settlement with both parties confirmed.
+KeyStone finds the matching pending instruction. - Automatic matching: KeyStone validates that both instructions are compatible and creates a settlement on-chain with both parties confirmed.

 Step 1: Submit the first instruction